mohae/contour/README.md

     err := contour.InitCfg()

 ### Set the Cfg from args: `FilterArgs()`
-IF flags are being supported command-line args need to be filtered:
+If CLI flags are used, the command-line args need to be filtered:

-    cmdArgs, err := contour.FilterArgs(args)
+    args, err := contour.FilterArgs(args)

 Any args that are left over, after filtering, are returned.
 No need to create filter variables.

-### Use the Cfg
+### Using the Configuration Information
 To get the value of the setting, call `Cfg.Get()`, which returns the value as an ``interface{}`.
 If you want the value returned as its datatype, call that datatype's Get function, e.g. `Cfg.GetBool(name)` for a `bool` setting.

 ## Working with `Cfg`